aristov/htmlmodule/readme.md

 <a href="https://html.spec.whatwg.org">HTML specification</a>
 ```

-HTML module does not generate a markup.
+The htmlmodule does not generate a markup.
 It assembles the `HTMLAnchorElement` instance from scratch.

 ## Try now